 Postpartum doulas are professional care providers who are experienced in supporting families through the postpartum period - for when you return home with your new baby.
 They provide non-medical support to mothers and their families, helping to meet their practical and psycho-social needs and ease their transition from pregnancy to parenthood.

-Postpartum doulas are educated in postpartum adjustment including newborn characteristics, infant care, feeding, development; parent-infant bonding; breastfeeding support.
+Postpartum doulas are specifically educated in postpartum adjustment including newborn characteristics, infant care, feeding, development; parent-infant bonding and breastfeeding support.

-They provide evidence-based education, non-judgmental support and companionship, and assist with newborn care and family adjustment, as well as some meal preparation and light household tasks.
+They provide evidence-based education, non-judgmental support and companionship, as well as some meal preparation and light household tasks.
 Postpartum doulas support families in their emotional and physical recovery after birth, model infant care, foster coping skills, and can make appropriate referrals when necessary.